Applies to: SQL Server (all supported versions) Azure SQL Database Azure SQL Managed Instance

 - Columns in Stretch Database tables.
 (Tables with columns encrypted with Always Encrypted can be enabled for Stretch.)

-- Table-valued parameters targeting encrypted columns are not supported.
+- Table-valued parameters targeting encrypted columns aren't supported.

-The following clauses cannot be used for encrypted columns:
+The following clauses can't be used for encrypted columns:

-The following features do not work on encrypted columns:
+The following features don't work on encrypted columns:

 There are four permissions for Always Encrypted: